Troubleshooter: Fayetteville business owner who didn't complete job gives answers

 FAYETTEVILLE, NC (WTVD) --It's been eight months since Marian Jackson paid to have her car shipped to her home in Las Vegas, and she is still waiting.

-She is beyond frustrated because the company she paid to do the job has given her nothing but excuses.
+She said she is beyond frustrated because the company she paid to do the job has given her nothing but excuses.

 "I need my car because I have to have the car to go to work and everything," she said.